chrisnoonan98675/site/xl-test/how-to/getting-started-with-xl-test.markdown

 1. Start with an application that has a low number of test jobs; for example, five jobs.
 2. Add the XL Test post-build action to each test job.
+3. Create a passive test specification in XL Test - the jobs to which the Jenkins test results will be added.
-3. Verify that, when you run these jobs, new test specifications appear in XL Test for the results.
+4. Verify that, when you run these jobs, new test runs appear at the test specification in XL Test.

 ## Step 5 Qualification of test results